 Conference and Banquet Facilities

-- 13 additional conference facilities for up to 250 people, classroom style and banquet facilities for up to 450 people.
+- Classroom style and banquet facilities: for up to 450 people

 The historic legacy of the Willard Hotel is illustrated in a comprehensive history gallery which includes a display of over 100 photos and historic anecdotes.
 The gallery is comprised of five thematic panels, The Early Years, Political History, Presidential History, Cultural Events and Restoration, plus a timeline highlighting key events in the hotel’s and the nation’s history.